MaxKim-J/functional-flattener/README.md

 ## ToDo

-1. Add `FlattenTarget.prototype.modify()` : This method can modify target object according to modify plan. `Modify()` will be a superset method of process, changeKey, augment and extract method.
+1. Add `FlattenTarget.prototype.modify()` : This method can modify target object according to modify plan. `Modify()` will be a superset method of process, changeKey, augment and remove method.
 It will be going to operate those method`s modification all at once.
 2. Add `README.md` written in English
 3. Add More Detail error handling
 4. Add More test cases